KEY TAKEAWAYS

 OpenClaw’s security issues run deeper.
 Bitdefender found that roughly 20 percent of total packages in its ClawHub marketplace were malicious.
 Snyk identified 283 skills leaking credentials through hardcoded API keys and insecure data transmission.
 A critical remote code execution vulnerability (CVE-2026-25253, CVSS 8.8) allowed attackers to compromise developer machines through a single malicious skill.
 Cisco’s AI Defense team documented a popular skill that was functionally malware, exfiltrating data via silent curl commands.

 These are not theoretical risks.
 They are documented, disclosed, and in some cases actively exploited.
-Any team using these tools without a structured AI generated code security audit is operating on trust alone.
+Any team using these tools without a structured AI-generated code security audit is operating on trust alone.
+Explore real vulnerabilities found in startup AI codebases here.

 Transform your AI roadmap into a secure competitive advantage.